 4. Install soaker hoses around your home’s foundation

-This helps prevent foundation damage by heat.
+This helps prevent foundation damage by drying heat.
 A soaker hose is an effective way to control the moisture content of the soil around the perimeter of your home.
 This can then stop the erratic up and down movement of your foundation and can lead to fewer expenses on home repair.
 Sprinkler systems help, too.

 Common foundation warning signs to be on the lookout for: